webcomics/dosage/doc/README.txt

 Dependencies
 -------------
-Python version 2.7 or higher, which can be downloaded from http://www.python.org/
+Python version 2.7.x or Python 3.3 or higher.
+Both can be downloaded from http://www.python.org/

 Also the python-requests module is used, which can be downloaded